michalkmet/xp-orange-multiples-3-or-5/NOTES.md

 - ✅ DONE UAT1.5 When I pass 7 I should see 14.
 - ✅ DONE UAT1.6 When I pass -6 I should see 0.

-User Story 2: Input greater than 9
+- 🚧 IN PROGRESS User Story 2: Input greater than 9
   As a user, I want to see sum of multiples of 3 and 5 for numbers greater than 9

-UAT2.1 When I pass 10 I should see 23.
+- ✅ DONE UAT2.1 When I pass 10 I should see 23.
   UAT2.2 When I pass 11 I should see 33.
   UAT2.3 When I pass 13 I should see 45.
   UAT2.4 When I pass 16 I should see 60.